bramyeni/migrationtools/README.md

 [export]
-;severname can be IP Address or FQDN servername = 192.168.0.221
+;severname can be IP Address or FQDN servername = 192.168.0.111
 ;port number that is used by MySQL/MariaDB port = 3306
 ;username must have permission to read the database(s) that is/are listed here username = bram
-;export database can be "all" OR list of tables with comma separated database = opennebula,pos
+;export database can be "all" OR list of databases with comma separated database = opennebula,pos,zabbix
+;list of databases to be excluded with comma separated excludedb = pos,zabbix
 ;number of rows per file
 rowchunk = 1000000
 maxrowsperfile = 1000000